rokon12/rokon12.github.io/README.md

 ### Java Tips # 01 – Writing Shebang Scripts in Pure Java (2024-10-29)
-Did you know you can write a CLI script in Java just as easily as you would in a bash script, and run it directly from the shell?
-This is commonly called a shebang script, though we are mostly familiar …...
+Table of Contents Getting StartedKey Point: Shebang LineMake It ExecutableBonus Tip: Running From Anywhere Did you know you can write a CLI script in Java just as easily as you would in a bash script, and run it directly from …...
 [Read further^](https://foojay.io/today/java-tips-01-writing-shebang-scripts-in-pure-java/)